Buddy Hield NBA Preview vs. the Bucks

-Buddy Hield and the rest of the Indiana Pacers will be taking on the Milwaukee Bucks on Thursday at 5:00 PM ET.
+Buddy Hield and his Indiana Pacers teammates will hit the court versus the Milwaukee Bucks on Wednesday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine Hield's stats and trends, helping you make good picks on prop bets.
+Below we will dive into Hield's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.